 Cities are home to an estimated 56% of the population and this number is growing, with 5 billion people projected to live in urban areas by 2030.
-In order to plan for this population growth, combined with rising climate issues, aging infrastructure, limited space, waste management complexities and more, cities will need to adapt and manage themselves in a more sustainable manner.
+In order to plan for this population growth, combined with rising climate issues, aging infrastructure, limited space, waste management complexities and more, cities will need to adapt and develop more sustainable urban planning strategies.

 The concept of a sustainable city was once viewed as a bit of a utopia.
 In this thriving green ecosystem, the sky is clear of smog and there are more pedestrians and cyclists than cars on the road.
 Well, as it turns out, we may be closer to achieving this fairytale than we think.